 - When the defendant changed or planted, or placed or made or hid or moved the evidence, he/she intended that his/her action would result in someone being charged with a crime, or the evidence being wrongfully produced as genuine or true in a court proceeding.

-Under a new law approved by the governor of California on September 30th, 2016 California Penal Code 141 was expanded to include prosecuting attorneys who intentially alter, modify or withold evidence knowing that this evidence may have a material outcome on a case.5
+Under a new law approved by the governor of California on September 30th, 2016 California penal code 141 was expanded to include prosecuting attorneys who intentionally alter, modify or withhold evidence knowing that this evidence may have a material outcome on a case.5

-If you act without the requisite intent, as stated above, rather than act mistakenly, then you can use this as a defense.
+If you act without the requisite intent, as stated above, which means you made a reasonable mistake where you did not know you were planting or tampering with evidence you can use this defense in a trial.

 If you have been arrested and would like to learn more about how attorneys charge.